-- Quality of the vendor’s goods or services.
+- The quality of the vendor’s goods or services.

-- The extent to which the goods or services meet the college district’s needs.
+- The extent to which the goods or services meet the district’s needs.

-- The vendor’s past relationship with the college district.
+- The vendor’s past relationship with the district.

-- The total long-term cost to the college district to acquire the goods or services.
+- The total long-term cost to the district to acquire the goods or services.

-- For a contract that is not for goods and services related to telecommunications and information services, building construction and maintenance, or instructional materials, whether the vendor or the vendor’s ultimate parent company or majority owner has its principal place of business in this state or employs at least 500 persons in this state.
+- For a contract that is not for goods and services, other than goods and services, related to telecommunications and information services, building construction and maintenance, or instructional materials, whether the vendor or the vendor’s ultimate parent company or majority owner has its principal place of business in this state or employs at least 500 persons in this state.

 - Any other relevant factor specifically listed in the request for bids or proposals.